What is the Residential State Supplement Program (RSS)?

 ODJFS/Office of Fiscal Services

 Allowable Fees September 2012

 Changes of Status August 2012

-For more information about the RSS Program, please contact the Housing Policy & Resource Administrator via email or call 1-855-777-6364.
+For more information about the RSS Program, please contact the Bureau of Housing Resources and Recovery Supports via email or call toll-free at 1-855-777-6364.